-I know that doesn’t sound very romantic, but trying to arrange childcare on Valentines Day is second only to trying to arrange childcare on New Year’s Eve.
-By shifting the date slightly you can arrange childcare that costs less – or perhaps even do a babysitting swap with a friend.
+While it may not sound very romantic, trying to arrange childcare on Valentines Day is second only to trying to arrange childcare on New Year’s Eve.
+By shifting the date slightly you can arrange childcare that costs less – or perhaps even do a babysitting swap with a friend so both couples get a chance to celebrate.

 A romantic meal should be exactly what you and your significant other want it to be.
 If you don’t enjoy dessert, have cheese instead.
 If you really can’t eat three courses, just serve a main course and dessert.
-Don’t choose recipes that use lots of dishes.
-A mess in the kitchen always takes away from the romance!
+Don’t choose recipes that use lots of dishes – who wants to spend ages on clean-up?
+And leaving a mess in the kitchen definitely takes away from the romance.

-Of course, any preparation you can in advance is a good thing.
-Do all the shopping no later than the day before.
+Plan, shop and cook in advance where possible.
 If you choose a main course like my Boeuf Bourguignon you can even make the whole thing the day before, refrigerate overnight and reheat gently on the evening.
 It’s a good idea to choose a make ahead – or mostly make ahead – dessert as well.

-This means all the pressure doesn’t fall on one person.
-Also you can enjoy time together before the meal as well as during and after.
+If you get along well in the kitchen, why not make dinner together?
+This means all the pressure doesn’t fall on one person and you can enjoy time together before the meal as well as during and after.
 Be careful not too attempt anything too stressful though.
 My husband and I had a bit of a tiff when we tried making Hollandaise Sauce for the first time one date night.
 Luckily we made up over dessert!

 Whether it’s sparkling apple juice, champagne, sparkling water or wine, serve the drinks in your best glasses.
 Now is the time to use the ones you are saving ‘for a special occasion’.